General Constraints

 If this option is not specified, MotionSolve will search for a subroutine following its user subroutine loading rules.

 The type of file to be specified will depend on the selected function type.
-For example, if DLL/SO is selected, you can specify a file with a .dll extension (for Windows) or an .so extension (for Linux).
+For example, if DLL is selected, you can specify a file with a .dll extension (for Windows) or an .so extension (for Linux).

-5. Specify the function name in the subroutine that defines the entity.
+5. Specify the Function name in the subroutine that defines the entity.

 General Constraint Properties: